WHAT KIND OF WRITERS DOES CopBlue PUBLISH?

 CopBlue and its staff accept no responsibility or liability for the consequences of any inaccurate or misleading data, opinion, or statement.

 CopBlue likes to use photographs that complement submitted articles.
 When submitting pictures, please indicate permission to use the picture is granted to CopBlue by the person or institution that has the copyright/ownership to it.
+By submitting an article, the author will hold CopBlue harmless from any claims of copyright infringement for text and pictures therein.

 Articles are loaded in WordPress for publication.
 We want as many people to read your work as possible.
 We distribute all features to our social media platforms.
 We also want internet search engines to find them based upon word search queries.
 As such, minor modifications might be made to accommodate this.